-As you may already know, as of the 14th January 2020 Windows 7 is no longer supported, and Windows 8.1 will stop in 2023.
-If you still have one of the old versions of Windows on your computer, it would be advisable to consider switching to Windows 10.
+On the 14th January 2020 Windows 7 became no longer supported, and Windows 8.1 will stop in 2023.
+If you still have one of the older versions of Windows on your computer, it would be advisable to consider switching to Windows 10.
+This article will show you how to update to Windows 10 for free.

 Although the update process has been a bit complicated since the free period ended, there are still ways to do it without spending money, and within the law.
 In this article we will explain them to you.